Introducing my rust-llama.cpp fork

 cargo run --features "llama_cpp_rs/cuda"

-Note: If you’re running on Apple silicon, the feature you need is actually "llama_cpp_rs/metal".
-And if you’re running on CPU only, you can omit the features parameter all together and just use cargo run.
+Note: If you’re running on Apple silicon, the feature you need is actually "llama_cpp_rs/metal"

 What Next?